Balcones Distilling plan to shift gears, make hand sanitizer, on hold

+"For now, we are calling what we're producing 'high-proof distillate' for use as a surface cleaner," Mote said.

+It cannot officially be classified as hand sanitizer until adjustments are made with FDA guidance, he said.

-“For now, we are calling what we’re producing ‘high-proof distillate’ for use as a surface cleaner.
-We’ve delivered bottles to local health care facilities,” said Mote, referencing the 3.4-ounce containers so far produced.
-The Balcones news release issued before production was temporarily halted said the company hoped to produce 18,000 bottles of hand sanitizer by month’s end.
+The distillery has produced 3.4-ounce containers so far.
+According to a press release issued before production was temporarily halted, the company hoped to produce 18,000 bottles of product before the end of March.

 Post a comment as